Use the best tools and the proper techniques, and you can achieve a fresh, clean-shave with healthy, hydrated skin to boot.

 1. Pick the best razor to suit your skin, lifestyle, and budget.

-There are so many razor options on the market.
-To find the one that's right for you, you need to consider your routine, your skin type, and cost.
+There are so many razor options on the market, to find the one that's right for you, you need to consider your routine, your skin type, and cost.

 Disposable razors are the cheapest option.
 You buy a bunch and throw them away when the blades get dull.
-They're not the most environmentally friendly option, but they are convenient and great for travel.
+However, they're not the most environmentally friendly option, but they are convenient and great for travel.
 However, the quality of these razors is usually poor, and you don't always get the best shave.

 Cartridge razors are a step up from disposable razors.
 The razor and cartridges are sold separately.
 The best ones can give you a decent shave, but the quality of cartridge razors tends to vary, so you usually get what you pay for.
 The cost of replacement cartridges can also really add up.